TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 This command sets the resolution of the screen connected to the output `VGA1` at 320x240 with a refresh rate of 50hz then launch firefox.
 Okay this is pretty useless, but it can be more usefull with an emulator.
+It is used by emulator wrappers provided by this package.

-Internally, the 15khz modeline is computed on the fly by using the `switchres` utility made by `Calamity`, the author of the Groovymame patch.
+Internally, the 15khz modeline is computed on the fly using the `switchres` utility made by `Calamity`, the author of the Groovymame patch.
 Like others assets of this package, `switchres` is automatically downloaded, compiled and installed using the `Makefile`.